huybaovo/cis357-project/README.md

 # Overview

-In this demonstration we will be building a demo mood mobile app that gives words of encouragement and advice to uplift the users day based on what they select.
+In this demonstration we will be building a demo mood mobile application that gives words of encouragement and advice to uplift the users day based on what they select.
 For this demonstration purpose, we will be focusing on using Flutter to implement the mood mobile app by using a some of the many feature the Flutter framework offers.

 # Getting Started With Flutter